11 July 2021

 Learn how to identify a regummed stamp

-Session includes presentation, practical, and Q&A session.
-The webinar recording will be available to attendees for fourteen days after broadcast.
+Session included presentation, practical, and Q&A session.
+The webinar recording is now available to attendees.

 About the speakers